Astrophysics (Index)About

 where:

-(A different-but-equivalent formula can be worked out that calculates it from opacities and specific intensities by wavelength).
+(A different-but-equivalent formula can be worked out that calculates the same value from specific intensities by and over wavelength).
 The above-calculation averages (with weighting) the mean free path of photons, i.e., the reciprocal of opacity, taking the reciprocal of the result as the Rosseland mean.
 The Rosseland mean depends upon the function of intensity over frequency, and for a substance at thermodynamic equilibrium (or local thermodynamic equilibrium), the intensity of black-body radiation of the temperature is often used, i.e., the Planck function.
 A model stellar atmosphere using this approximation is termed a gray atmosphere.

 (optics,stars)